rbranson/twerk/README.md

 ## Usage

-_twerk_ dices a stream into the pieces you actually intended to send them in.
+_twerk_ turns an I/O stream into a set of individual messages using a simple framing protocol.
+It dices a stream into the pieces you actually intended to send them in.
 It works as an adapter, and the API works as a drop-in "replacement" for net.Stream:

     var socket = twerk(stream);